kuzzleio/sdk-javascript/doc/7/core-classes/search-result/next/index.md

 ## Rejects

-This method return a rejected promise with an error if:
+This method returns a rejected promise with an error if:

 - No pagination strategy can be applied (see below)
 - If invoking it would lead to more than 10 000 items being retrieved with the `from/size` strategy